Convertiv/handoff-0-6-0/readme.md

 Tailwind 3.3.
 The tailwind integration is not production ready yet, but this repo allows you to test both.

-To test bootstrap, run `node bootstrap.js`.
+To test bootstrap, run `npm run start:bootstrap`.
-To test tailwind, run `node tailwind.js`.
+To test tailwind, run `npm run start:tailwind`.

 ### Details
 Handoff can be used either via the cli -